 With so many different types of coverages, it’s easy to get confused.
-When you’re looking to insure your property, the most popular policies are Homeowners (HO3) or Dwelling Fire (DP3).
-While they both can provide sufficient coverage for your property, it’s important to know which type of coverage is the best for your home.
+When you’re looking to insure your personal property, the most popular policies are Homeowners (HO3) and Dwelling Fire (DP3).
+While both provide sufficient coverage for your property, it’s important to know which type of coverage is the best for your home.
 Not only can the type of policy affect your rates but also what’s covered under your policy.

-HO-3 (Standard Homeowners Policy)
+HO3 (Standard Homeowners Policy)

-If you answered “YES” to both questions, then an HO3 policy is for you!
-This policy will cover the structure, liability, and contents.
+If you answered “YES” to both questions, then an HO3 policy is for you.
+This policy will cover the structure, liability and contents.
 The amount of coverage for each of these areas will be determined by your specific needs.
-An HO3 policy provides more robust coverage than a dwelling fire policy.
+An HO3 policy provides more robust coverage than a DP3 policy.

-DP-3 (Dwelling Fire Policy)
+DP3 (Dwelling Fire Policy)

 DP3 policies are similar to HO3 policies but have one major difference - occupancy.
 If you own a home, but do not live in it, then a dwelling fire policy is the right option for you.
 This might also apply if you own a home but rent out the rooms or the whole property.
 A DP3 policy covers the structure, loss of use or rental coverage, and usually personal liability.
 If you are renting out your property, it’s a good practice to require your renters or tenants to have renter’s insurance (HO4), because a DP3 policy offers limited coverage for their personal property.